Mental Health Facilities Kenton, OH

 Tcn Behavioral Health - 26.6 miles from Kenton, OH

 Tcn Behavioral Health is a mental health facility in West Liberty, OH, located at 1521 North Detroit Street, in the 43357 zip code.
 Tcn Behavioral Health provides outpatient treatment.
-Tcn Behavioral Health provides group therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
-Tcn Behavioral Health also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
-Some other services available at Tcn Behavioral Health include education services, case management and suicide prevention services.
+Tcn Behavioral Health provides trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and young adults.
+Tcn Behavioral Health also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Some other services available at Tcn Behavioral Health include court-ordered outpatient treatment, case management and education services.

 Learn More